argonne-lcf/CompPerfWorkshop/10_reduced-precision/TensorFlow/README.md

 version.
 If you are on a single GPU interactive job, the profiler might fail to detect AMP.

-Again, we repeat
+Again, we repeat the above command for the three configurations of interest

 #### `float32`, XLA, TF32

 ![float32 TF32 profile](images/float32-XLA-TF32-dlprof.png)

+TC Kernel efficiency: 33.9%
+Average iteration time: 101 ms

-Each end of an epoch is visible in the iteration bar chart.
+Each end of an epoch is visible in the iteration bar chart, since the dataset has to be reshuffled then (which takes as long as a single training iteration).

 #### `float32`, XLA, disabled TF32

 ![float32 no TF32 profile](images/float32-XLA-disable-TF32-dlprof.png)

+TC Kernel efficiency: 0.0%
+Average iteration time: 150 ms

 #### Mixed precision, XLA

 ![float16 profile](images/float16-XLA-dlprof.png)

+TC Kernel efficiency: 44.4%
+Average iteration time: 68.4 ms

+Mixed precision has the highest TC efficiency and by far the best average per-iteration time.
+But the initial 4 iterations take much longer than the `float32` configurations, thus leading to a larger overall runtime when we are limiting training to only 20 epochs.

-DLProf suggests increasing the batch size, since we are using <20% of the GPU memory.
+DLProf suggests increasing the batch size in this case, since we are using <20% of the GPU memory.
 With mixed precision training, we are able to scale the GAN training up to a batch size of 32,768 images on the 40 GiB A100.
 The throughput is somewhat worse, however (85k img/s).
 The GAN model is relatively small, so we arent able to push this further.

 ### Pitfall: incompatible tensor sizes